 If you’ve ever wanted a car, home or to go to college you know that a good credit score can be the key to reaching these goals.
-If you want to keep borrowing at a minimum, you need to have a good credit history.
+In this article, we will discuss some tips on how to build your credit to achieve these goals.

 Bad credit can lead to spending more money or being denied credit.
 For example, having to pay just one extra percentage point on an average home mortgage because of bad credit could cost $100,000 or more over the course of the loan.
 A bad credit score may also make it expensive or impossible to get some education loans.